- Competitive Analysis

 If you want to learn how to actually map out and make a base-level marketing strategy, we’ve got a great infographic on that exact topic.
 We’ve also got blog posts devoted to crafting a marketing strategy, including one I wrote on how to improve your digital marketing strategy over the weekend.
 Looking for a wider picture?
 Entrepreneur published a wonderfully simple breakdown of the umbrella strategy for an overall franchise marketing plan, and you can find it here.

-No, in this post I’m going to roll my sleeves up and give you:
+In this post I’m going to roll my sleeves up and give you:

 - A ground-level, in-the-trenches guide to digital marketing essentials for franchises and how to use them